 Different manufacturers use different discharge management software that will affect the way the system works.

-What is the Best Battery for Solar Storage?
+What are the Best Batteries for Solar Storage?

 The best home battery for solar storage will depend greatly on what you want to do with the energy.

-Perhaps your car is the best storage battery as the energy goes direct to the car battery from the solar array and you will not need to redeploy it elsewhere.
+Perhaps your car is the best storage battery as the energy goes directly to the car battery from the solar array and you will not need to redeploy it elsewhere.